-One of the most attractive features of the Bucerius Master of Law and Business is the diverse faculty that includes renowned academics, as well as professors from the practising legal and business communities from both Germany and abroad.
+One of the most attractive features of the Bucerius Master of Law and Business – in cooperation with WHU – Otto Beisheim School of Management – is the diverse faculty that includes renowned academics, as well as professors from the practising legal and business communities from both Germany and abroad.

 Prof. Dr. Carsten Jungmann is Program Director at Bucerius Law School.
 Inter alia, he coordinates the Diploma in Business Law Program at WHU – Otto Beisheim School of Management.
 In addition, he is a practicing lawyer, formerly as a Managing Partner of the law firm DUVINAGE (Munich), today in his capacity as the Group Director Corporate Law & Structure of BIRKENSTOCK Group (Neustadt/Wied).
 Within the BIRKENSTOCK Group, he also serves as a member of the supervisory board.